Biden Promises 'Light' After Trump's 'Darkness': 7 Takeaways From The DNC

 One advantage of a virtual convention is the boos aren't magnified.
 Past conventions have featured at least some unrest within the base.

 That was certainly true in 2016 with Bernie Sanders supporters who did not go gently into that good night.
-And it was true of Sen. Ted Cruz supporters at the Republican National Convention.
+And it was true of Sen. Ted Cruz supporters at the Republican National Convention the same year.

 But it wasn't just the lack of in-person delegates, it was the clear and present threat of Donald Trump for progressives.
-Sanders spoke strongly on Biden's behalf; and single-payer advocate Ady Barkan, who is stricken with ALS, praised Biden and promoted progress over purity.
+Sanders spoke strongly on Biden's behalf; and single-payer advocate Ady Barkan, who has ALS, praised Biden and promoted progress over purity.

 Sure, there was some grumbling about who got time, who didn't and who got more, but this is a far more unified Democratic Party coming out of this convention than the one taking on Trump the last time.

-Note: A previous version of this story misspelled Julia Louis-Dreyfus' name as Julia Louise Dreyfus.